challenger532/redux-bus/README.md

     {
       ... , // any data
       meta:{
-        handler:'any_name', // the name of the handler [check here](https://github.com/challenger532/redux-bus/tree/test#create-middleware)
+        handler:'any_name', // the name of the handler action:'DO'
-        action:'DO'
       }
     }